Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Reading discipline

 This wording is intentionally professional.
 It does not need to say “only a few companies in the world” to make the point.
-It is enough to show that these assets sit inside capability classes usually associated with serious organizations, not casual solo projects.
+It is enough to show that these mapped assets sit inside capability classes usually associated with serious organizations and should be tested through diligence, not dismissed through founder-profile assumptions.

 What these assets usually require.

-Exact figures differ by case, but the pattern is the point: these assets are usually associated with multiple disciplines, non-trivial time, infrastructure burden, and organizational coordination.
+Exact figures differ by case, and this is not a certified reconstruction-cost analysis.
+The pattern is the point: these asset classes are usually associated with multiple disciplines, non-trivial time, infrastructure burden, and organizational coordination.

 Asset Typical team shape Typical time profile Typical cost / burden